sureswiftcapital/WP-Google-Calendar-Events/google-calendar-events/README.txt

 = Features =

-* Parses Google Calendar feeds to extract events
+* Parses Google Calendar feeds to extract events.
-* Displays events as a list or within a calendar grid
+* Displays events as a list or within a calendar grid.
-* Events from multiple Google Calendar feeds can be shown in a single list / grid
+* Events from multiple Google Calendar feeds can be shown in a single list / grid.
-* Lists and grids can be displayed in posts, pages or within a widget
+* Lists and grids can be displayed in posts, pages or within a widget.
-* Options to change the number of events retrieved, date / time format, cache duration etc
+* Options to change the number of events retrieved, date / time format, cache duration, etc.
-* Complete customisation of the event information displayed
+* Complete customisation of the event information displayed.
-* Calendar grids can have the ability to change the month displayed
+* Calendar grids can have the ability to change the month displayed.

 [Plugin Documentation & Getting Started](http://wpdocs.philderksen.com/google-calendar-events/?utm_source=wordpress_org&utm_medium=link&utm_campaign=gce_lite)